 Using dough improvers to assist fermentation

 Though not strictly artisan baking, many bread producers improvers to adapt the dough.
-Here are a few of the common ones, you can pick these up individually or purchase in the form of a bread improver mix, to be added to the dough.
+This article is going to show to you a quick dive into how to use dough conditioners.
+Here are a few of the common additives.
+You can pick these up individually or purchase in the form of a bread improver mix, to be added to the dough.

 Let's take a look:

 Bread made quickly can often include a dash of vinegar to replicate the missing acetic acid that is naturally produced.
-The benefits of acetic acid is mentioned in this article about dough fermentation.
+The benefits of acetic acid is mentioned in this article about the dough fermentation process.

 Acetic acid matures the dough which is very good for gas retention, flavour and aroma.
 Be careful not to add too much though!